-Wichita landscaping company fined $25k for violating KCPA
+Wichita landscaping company fined $25K for violating KCPA

 WICHITA, Kan.
-(KSNW) — A local landscaping business and its owner on Wednesday entered into a consent judgment with the Sedgwick County District Attorney’s Office after an investigation found it violated the Kansas Consumer Protection Act (KCPA).
+(KSNW) — A local landscaping business and its owner entered a consent judgment with the Sedgwick County District Attorney’s Office after an investigation found it violated the Kansas Consumer Protection Act (KCPA).

-The DA’s office says it received a consumer complaint from a protected consumer about a concrete retaining wall project.
+The DA’s office says it received a consumer complaint about a concrete retaining wall project.

 AJ Landscaping and Irrigation, LLC, and its owner Anthony Davis allegedly failed to disclose the business was not properly licensed to perform the contracted work and did not provide the customer with “a material benefit” after they were forced to hire a second contractor to correct and finish the project.